rishavkumar7/OOPS-CPP/004_Scope_Resolution_Operator.md

         void speak();
 };

-// string HumanBeing::name = "Shivangi";       only static properties can be initialized outside the class
+// string HumanBeing::name = "Shivangi";       error in this line (only static properties can be initialized outside the class)

 void HumanBeing::speak() {
     cout<<"My name is "<<HumanBeing::name<<endl;